invisibleroads/invisibleroads-tutorials/life-dance.rst

 - Man guides a spinning enchufla with the woman spinning clockwise across
 - Enchufla, man hook spin clockwise
 - Sombrero
 - Dile que non

+Toca la leche
+^^^^^^^^^^^^^
+- Tap stance with his left hand connected to her right hand
+- Man signals a vacila with his connected right hand so that the woman spins counterclockwise to his right as he walks to her left so that man and woman have switched positions
+- Man steps in places for three beats and places his right hand on her left shoulder
+- Man signals an enchufla but keeps his right hand on her left shoulder so that she wraps counterclockwise into him
+- His right hand grasps her right wrist
+- He pulls his connected right hand so that she unravels clockwise as he turns counterclockwise over his left shoulder to change her right hand from his right hand to his left hand
+- Dile que non